erichy23/regexcite/README.md

 #> [1] 20
 ```

-If one or both of the input parameter is missing, it will return NA as
+If one or both of the input parameters are missing, it will return NA as
 below.

 ``` r